 It’s one of the busiest squares in the city, close to Tehran University and lined up with bookshops and trendy coffee shops where students like to hang out.
 Do enjoy some tea and cake in some of the laid-back cafes all along Enghelab Street to refuel while exploring the historical places of Tehran.

-Located north of Saad Abad Gardens some 1700 meters above sea level, Darband is the beginning of one of the main paths hikers take to climb to the Alborz mountains.
-During the Qajar era, this beautiful place was chosen as the favourite dwelling by members of the royal family.
+Located north of Saad Abad Gardens some 1700 meters above sea level, Darband is the beginning of one of the main paths hikers take to climb to the Alborz mountains and one of the favorite things to do in Tehran for sports lovers.
+During the Qajar era, this beautiful place was chosen as the favorite dwelling by members of the royal family.

-It’s a tourist draw for both Iranians and tourists who want relax and enjoy local food, tea, and hookah with a beautiful view.
-In summer the weather is pretty nice and not as hot as in Tehran city.
-On Fridays, it gets pretty crowded because many people from Tehran and surroundings head there with their families.
+It’s a tourist draw for both Iranians and tourists who want to relax and enjoy local food, tea, and hookah with a beautiful view.
+In summer the weather is pleasant and not as hot as in Tehran city.
+On Fridays, it gets pretty crowded because many people from Tehran and its surroundings head there with their families.
 If you want some peace and quiet, I suggest you go during the week.

 You might see guys carrying cages with birds and folded papers on the side of the cage.
-They are called “fall gir“, Iran’s version of fortune tellers.
-Basically, the bird picks one of the folded papers and whatever is written will reveal how good of a person you are, what to expect from your future and all the things we wish to know in advance.
+They are called “fall gir“, Iran’s version of fortune-tellers.
+Basically, the bird picks one of the folded papers and whatever is written will reveal how good of a person you are, It will also tell you what to expect from your future and all the things we wish to know in advance.